Wye (rail): Ireland

-In the Republic of Ireland, there are currently two triangular junctions in use.
+In the Republic of Ireland two triangular junctions are in use.
 One is at Limerick Junction, and the other at Lavistown, near Kilkenny.
-The former allows direct Limerick–Dublin passenger trains to bypass Limerick Junction station, and is also occasionally used to turn steam locomotives on railtours, whilst the latter is used primarily by freight trains running between the Port of Waterford and County Mayo to avoid having to run around in Kilkenny station.
+The former allows direct Limerick–Dublin passenger trains to bypass the Limerick Junction station, and is also occasionally used to turn steam locomotives on railtours, whilst the latter is used primarily by freight trains running between the Port of Waterford and County Mayo to avoid having to run around in Kilkenny station.

-In Belfast, Northern Ireland, a triangular junction exists at Great Victoria Street station.
+In Belfast, Northern Ireland, a triangular junction exists at Grand Central station.
 It is rarely used to turn locomotives, save the occasional steam engine.
-Usually, it is used by Enterprise express trains to bypass Great Victoria Street and continue on and terminate at Belfast Central.
-Commuter trains enter the junction from one direction (e.g. the Portadown line), stop at Great Victoria Street, and then continue out on the other direction towards Bangor station.
+It is only used for out of service trains.
+Commuter trains enter the junction from one direction (e.g., the Portadown line), stop at Grand Central, and then continue out on the other direction towards Bangor station.
 Commuter trains on NI Railways are all diesel multiple unit railcars, so they do not need to use the junction as a turning method.

 The only other operational triangular junction in Ireland is Downpatrick Loop on the Downpatrick and County Down Railway.
-Originally constructed to allow direct Belfast–Newcastle trains to bypass Downpatrick station, the triangle today forms the basis of a heritage railway, the only heritage railway of this type in the British Isles.
+Originally constructed to allow direct Belfast–Newcastle trains to bypass Downpatrick station, the triangle forms the basis of a heritage railway, the only heritage railway of this type in the British Isles.
 There is one station at each end of the triangle and another in the southernmost corner.

 Historical triangular junctions in Ireland include Moyasta Junction on the West Clare line, the Monkstown/Greenisland/Bleach Green triangle on the Northern Counties Committee and Bundoran Junction on the Great Northern Railway.
 Though two sides of the former are still in mainline use, the "back line" between Monkstown and Greenisland has been removed, whilst the latter was closed altogether in 1957.
 Additionally, the Great Northern's largest locomotive yard at Adelaide never had a turntable, using a dedicated turning triangle instead.